 You must have seen black & white square-shaped barcodes on products, hoardings, and newspapers.
 These are QR Codes.

-In 2016, apps Snapchat and Messenger use QR Codes as a feature to add friends.
-Brands like Coca-Cola are using QR Codes as a marketing tool to attract new customers.
-Retailers such as Walmart use QR Codes to accept payments.
+Moreover, various apps such as Whatsapp and Instagram use QR Codes as a feature to add friends.
+And brands like Coca-Cola are using QR Codes as a marketing tool to attract new customers.
+Moreover, retailers such as Walmart use QR Codes to accept payments.
 Impressive, isn’t it?

 It’s difficult to imagine how a simple tool like QR Code can do so much.
 But how did they come into existence?